Ansere/Tetragen/Setup.md

        generator: TetragenPlugin:END
    ```
    It's important to delete any worlds that you register to prevent problems that may arise from the vanilla generator interacting with Tetragen.
  - To configure things, go to Tetragen's `config.yml`, which is located in `plugins` -> `TetragenPlugin` -> `config.yml`.
 You may need to open the server in order for this file to appear.
 In this, you can configure most things.
-In addition, you can add Tetragen Extension Plugins, which can also help generate terrain.
+You could also add Tetragen Extension Plugins to further control how Tetragen Generates terrain.
 - For those using Multiverse (or any world management plugin), you would create the world by using:
 `/mv create <world_name> <ENV> <-s seed>? -g TetragenPlugin:<TENV>`.
 Make sure that the world you are using is new (if not, delete the world using `/mv delete`).
    - The `<world_name>` is what the name is going to be.